asreview/asreview/docs/source/intro/datasets.rst

 It is possible to use your own dataset with unlabeled, :ref:`partly labeled data <partly-labeled-data>` (where the labeled records are used for training a model for the unlabeled records), or fully labeled records (used for the Simulation mode).
-For testing and demonstrating ASReview (used for the Exploration mode), the software offers `Benchmark Datasets`_.
+For testing and demonstrating ASReview (used for the Exploration mode), the software offers :ref:`benchmark-datasets
+<benchmark-datasets>`.

 .. warning::